-Borrowing and Debt
+Borrowing and debt

 The Council has a healthy balance sheet and is in a stable financial position.
-Our portfolio of activities and services includes managing over \$759 million worth of community assets, compared to total liabilities of \$106 million.
+Our portfolio of activities and services includes managing \$760 million worth of community assets, compared to total liabilities of \$106 million.
 Careful consideration has been given to prioritising and scheduling only necessary capital projects.

-Council's current debt limit is that total debt (external and internal debt) should be less than 150% of total revenue.
-This is proposed to increase to be less than 175% of total revenue in this Long Term Plan.
+Through this Long Term Plan, the Council has increased its debt limit (applying to external debt) being less than 175 percent of total revenue (previously the cap was 150 percent).
 The increase will provide Council with the necessary funding for our capital investment plan, as well as ensuring there is a sufficient headroom in our debt limit to cope with unexpected and natural disaster events.

-Total borrowing at 30 June 2020 was \$79.54 million (around \$4,598 per rating unit), of which \$72 million was external borrowing through the banks.
+Total borrowing at 30 June 2020 was \$72 million of external borrowing through the banks.
 Increased investment to manage asset renewals, improved levels of service, and development of new assets over the period of the LTP, will result in Council needing to increase debt levels.
 Council also anticipates as projected debt rises, managing the cost of debt will become increasingly important.
-As part of this LTP Council will seek to obtain a formal credit rating with an external credit agency, such as Standard & Poors or Fitch.
-One benefit of a formal credit rating is the ability to access debt at a lower cost through our funding partners.
+Over the first three years of the Long Term Plan, Council will consider obtaining a formal credit rating with an external credit agency, such as Standard & Poors or Fitch.
+One benefit of a formal credit rating is the ability to access debt at a lower cost through our funding partners, but this needs to be considered against the cost of maintaining the credit rating.

-Council's Strategy is to ensure that both current and future ratepayers pay their fair share of the cost of providing services, referred to as intergenerational equity.
+Council's strategy is to ensure that both current and future ratepayers pay their fair share of the cost of providing services, referred to as intergenerational equity.
 Council achieves this through loan funding for long-term assets and drawing rates to pay for the loan over an extended period.
 Depreciation also assists in intergenerational equity by ensuring that a cost is recognised for the consumption of the assets.